-NASBA members work to educate the public regarding the role of broadcasting in the lives of Americans.
+NASBA members work to educate the public and public officials regarding the role of broadcasting in the lives of Americans.
 From disseminating important information during times of crises to entertainment and news, broadcasters across the country are working for your community everyday.

 Proposals to restrict advertising include eliminating the business expense deduction for the cost of advertising prescription medications and limiting food marketing in an effort to reduce childhood obesity.